We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 Advenate Hybrid Pro

-This is a nice idea product.
-At first glance, it looks just a shovel, but it is actually an expandable avalanche shovel that allows a probe to be built into the shaft.
-Additionally, a two-person shelter comes in the set, and by combining a shovel, probe, and ski pole, you can instantly set up an emergency shelter.
+This is a great product idea.
+At first glance, it looks like a simple shovel, but it's actually a telescopic avalanche shovel with a built-in probe inside the shaft.
+It also comes with a two-person shelter, so by combining the shovel, probe, and ski poles, you can instantly set up an emergency shelter.
 (ISPO Award Gold)

 Fischer Ranger Free 130

-The new model compatible with Tech Binding is 130 flex, with ankle range of motion of 55 degrees and only 1,500 grams, making powder lovers irresistible, with the high gliding ability of alpine ski boots in their BC boots.
-The design is also amazing, but I definitely want it!
+The new model, compatible with tech bindings, has a 130 flex, an ankle range of motion of 55 degrees, and weighs just 1,500 grams.
+It combines the gliding performance of alpine ski boots with BC boots, making it a must-have for powder lovers.
+The design is also great, and although it looks expensive, I want it!

 Hillstrike

-Just as you can see, this unique winter sports gear combines the fun of skiing and mountain biking.
-If you can rent it at a ski resort, you'll definitely do it.
+Just as it looks, this unique winter sports gear combines the fun of skiing and mountain biking.
+If you could rent it at a ski resort, you'd definitely do it.
 (ISPO Brandnew)

-Introducing Featured Items Part 4: Latest Outdoor Gear Others
+Featured Items No. 4: Latest Outdoor Gear and More

 MAMMUT Nordwand HS Flex Hooded Jacket